Helveticosaurus: Description and paleobiology

-Helveticosaurus is known from a nearly complete holotype which includes the premaxilla, maxilla, prefrontal, postfrontal, postorbital, squamosal, dentary and a postcranial skeleton.
-Several disarticulated elements are also known including teeth, portions of the snout and poscranial elements.
-Helveticosaurus is estimated to be about 3.6 m long from snout to tail.
-It possessed many features that were adaptations to a marine lifestyle in the shallow-sea environment that existed in Europe at the time when much of the continent was part of the Tethys Ocean.
-The long, flexible tail is similar to what can be seen in other extinct marine reptiles such as thalattosaurs, and it probably propelled itself through the water by means of lateral undulation.
-However, Helveticosaurus also possessed a robust pectoral girdle and forelimbs that were well adapted for paddle like propulsion as a supplementary method of locomotion, as seen in secondarily aquatic tetrapods.
+It possessed many adaptations to a marine lifestyle in the shallow-sea environment that existed in Europe at a time when much of the continent was part of the Tethys Ocean.
+The deep, muscular tail is similar to what can be seen in other extinct marine reptiles such as thalattosaurs, and it probably propelled itself through the water by means of lateral undulation of the tail.
+However, Helveticosaurus also possessed a robust pectoral girdle and long forelimbs that were well adapted for paddle-like propulsion as a supplementary method of locomotion, as seen in secondarily aquatic tetrapods.
 This unique combination of undulation and paddling is highly unusual for an aquatic reptile.
+Helveticosaurus may have been capable of rapid acceleration.
+The scapula is well developed and robust, in contrast to many other marine reptiles.

+The limb and hip bones are not fully ossified and have cartilage caps at the joints, a form of paedomorphosis (retention of juvenile traits) common among aquatic reptiles.
+Similarly, the wrist and ankle bones are extremely reduced, with only two or three carpals in the forelimb and a single tarsal in the hindlimb.
+On the other hand, the fingers are long and slender, with an increased number of bones per finger compared to terrestrial reptiles.

-The caniniform teeth suggest a predatory lifestyle for Helveticosaurus.
-Unlike most other marine reptiles which exhibited a lengthening and narrowing of the skull, the head of Helveticosaurus was more robust and boxlike.
-It is unknown what purpose the shortness of the skull would have had in feeding.
+The skull, while only partially known due to the crushed nature of the skull rendering many of its parts unidentifiable, appears to have been relatively short and blunt, around 25 cm long, with a diapsid condition with both lower and upper temporal fenestrae.
+The caniniform (long, fang-like) teeth suggest a predatory lifestyle for Helveticosaurus.
+Unlike most other marine reptiles which exhibited a lengthening and narrowing of the skull, the head of Helveticosaurus was more robust and box-like.
+It is unknown what purpose the shortness of the skull would have had in feeding, with suction feeding having been tentatively proposed by Mark Witton as a possible function.
+Proposed prey items include soft prey like cephalopods, as well as small-medium sized vertebrates like fish.

+Helveticosaurus, while primarily aquatically adapted, was probably capable of some terrestrial locomotion, perhaps equivalent to the degree accomplished by seals.

 Relationship with other sauropsids

-Upon its naming and description in 1955, Helveticosaurus was classified as a member of the order Placodontia, a group of robust, barrel-bodied marine reptiles similar in lifestyle to the extant marine iguana.
+Upon its naming and description in 1955, Helveticosaurus was classified as a member of the order Placodontia, a group of robust, barrel-bodied Triassic marine reptiles.
 It was seen as a basal member of the clade, being assigned to the new family Helveticosauridae of the Helveticosauroidea superfamily.

-Despite the dorsal vertebrae, which are very similar to those of placodonts, the genus lacks many of the autapomorphies characteristic of sauropterygians and thus evolved from a different ancestor, independently adapting a marine lifestyle.